tezos-commons/baseDAO/docs/treasury.md

 When a proposal is rejected, the amount of tokens to slash is computed as `slash_scale_value * frozen / slash_division_value`, just like in Registry DAO.

-### Decision lambda
+### Decision callback

 For the Transfer proposal, it makes all requested transfers one by one.
- - In case of insufficient balance the decision lambda can fail.
+ - In case of insufficient balance the decision callback can fail.
     + For XTZ transfers it sends `amount` to the `recepient` address with `unit` parameter.
 I. e. it returns a single `TRANSFER_TOKENS` operation.
     + For FA2 transfers it calls `transfer` entrypoint of the `fa2` contract with given argument.